A New Lebanon Reborn, Again:

 How can revolutionary energy escape the cycle of capitalist appropriation?

 I will draw on Deleuze and Guattari, as well as Spinoza, first to centre affect, allowing me to uncover flows of power and capital on a wide temporal and spatial spectrum between multiple levels of social arrangements, second, to align my work to theories of productive desire.
 This research will also engage with the works of post-colonial theorists, such as Franz Fanon, and Edward Said in order to examine the role of colonial expansion in current social structures, and account for the historical accumulation that establishes the normativity of these oppressive and exploitative systems.
-Besides, I will make use of the work of Lebanese intellectuals and scholars, like Fawaz Traboulsi, and Salim Nasr, to contextualise and ground my research in historical and contemporary events.
+Besides, I will make use of the work of Fawaz Traboulsi, and Salim Nasr, to contextualise and ground my research in historical and contemporary events in Lebanon.